Nuzealous/Telegram-Handler/README.md

 Be sure to read the README.md and LICENSE files for detailed instructions and licensing information.

 ## Let's get in touch
-Please do report any errors, bugs, or suggestions here:
-Join my Telegram channel for updates, polls, and more coding fun: https://t.me/NutTub Looking forward to seeing you there!
+Please do report any errors, bugs, or suggestions here, it helps tons: https://github.com/Nuzealous/Telegram-Handler/issues Join my Telegram channel for updates, polls, and more coding fun: https://t.me/NutTub Looking forward to seeing you there!